StroepWafel/VirusTotal-Discord-Bot/readme.md

 Replace:
 - `your-username` with your Ubuntu username
-- `/path/to/VirusTotal-Discord-Bot` with the actual path to your bot directory (for me this was `/root/VirusTotal-Discord-Bot`)
+- `/path/to/Discord-Link-Cleaner` with the actual path to your bot directory

 Save the file (Ctrl+X, then Y, then Enter if using nano).